Measurement Starts Day One

 An effective measurement strategy should help you understand how the training is working—and what needs to be done to make it work better.

-Measurement Won't Succeed By Smile Sheets Alone
+You Can't Succeed By Smile Sheets Alone

-Aligned to the Kirkpatrick Evaluation Model, Mandel offers four assessment levels in survey and interview formats.
+Mandel offers four assessment levels in survey and interview formats.

 Custom-tailored evaluations help clients:

-- Assess participants’ satisfaction with the program.
+- Assess participants’ satisfaction with program

-- Catalog how participants predict they’ll use what they’ve learned on the job.
+- Catalog how participants predict they’ll use what they’ve learned on the job

 Level Two Assessments help participants:

-- Review and reinforce what they ‘ve learned.
+- Review and reinforce what they ‘ve learned

-- Better recall and apply the training on the job.
+- Better recall and apply the training on the job

 Mandel can also design Level Two Management Coaching Tools.
 Managers can help participants review and practice what they have learned and find new ways to successfully apply their skills on the job.